Chart Color Schemes

 Glenning Valley has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to affect the region.
-Notable projects are Berkeley Vale Private Hospital & Medical Precinct, Lorraine Gardens Estate, M1 Pacific Motorway Tuggerah to Doyalson Widening (commencing 2023), and Central Coast Local Roads Package (scheduled for completion by 2025).
+AreaSearch has identified two projects that could affect this region: Berkeley Vale Private Hospital & Medical Precinct, Lorraine Gardens Estate, M1 Pacific Motorway Tuggerah to Doyalson Widening (scheduled for completion by 2024), and Central Coast Local Roads Package (commenced in 2019).

 Professional plan users can use the search below to filter and access additional projects.